-The Delhi Sultanate reigned in India from the 13th Century the to 16th Century.
+The Delhi Sultanate was predominantly a Muslim sultanate.
+The Sultans reigned in India from the 13th Century to the 16th Century.
 They were the most prominent Muslim rulers that ruled over North India (and large parts of South Asia).
-The Delhi Sultanate was ruled by five dynasties in succession: the Mamluk dynasty, the Khalji dynasty, the Tughlaq dynasty, the Sayyid dynasty, and the Lodi dynasty.

 - Delhi Sultanate Music

 - Delhi Sultanate Literature

 - FAQs on Delhi Sultanate Administration

 - Who founded the Iqtadari system of Administration?